nystudio107/devmode/README.md

 * Set up the `.env.sh` file in the `scripts/` directory if you want to use the scripts there by running this in your terminal from the project root: `cp scripts/example.env.sh scripts/.env.sh`

 * Build the production assets by typing `cd scripts` and then typing `./docker_prod_build.sh` to build the critical CSS, fonts, and other production assets.
-They will appear in `cms/web/dist/`
+They will appear in `cms/web/dist/` (just double-click on the `report-legacy.html` and `report-modern.html` files to view them)

  **N.B.:** Without authorization & credentials (which are private), the `scripts/docker_pull_db.sh` will not work.
 It's provided here for instructional purposes, and for devMode.fm hosts